-As discussed earlier, paraquat is poorly absorbed from the gastrointestinal tract and therefore attempts to reduce its entry into the blood stream could be beneficial.
-Peak blood levels are detected within 60-90 min in rats, dogs and monkeys (Figure 1 and 2), therefore any interventions must be taken quickly after poisoning if they are to be effective.
+As discussed earlier, paraquat is poorly absorbed from the gastrointestinal tract and therefore attempts to reduce its entry into the bloodstream could be beneficial.
+Peak blood levels are detected within 60-90 min in rats, dogs, and monkeys (Figs. 70.2 and 70.3).
+Therefore any interventions must be taken quickly after poisoning if they are to be effective.
 The bipyridilium herbicides have been shown to bind very strongly to soil and clay minerals (Knight and Tomlinson, 1967).
-Clark, (1971) demonstrated that bentonite and Fuller's earth where able to reduce mortality in rats given a lethal dose of paraquat when delayed for 2 or 3 hours after paraquat administration.
-Smith et al., (1974) subsequently showed that repeated doses of a bentonite, castor oil and magnesium sulphate mixture protected rats against the lethal effects of paraquat when given 4hr after exposure and this regimen also reduced mortality when delayed for as long as 10hr after exposure.
-The basis for the protection was shown to be due to a reduction in the concentration of paraquat in the bloodstream and a concomitant reduction in the amount accumulated into the lung (Smith et al., 1974).
-Several other absorbent or binding agents have been examined, activated charcoal was shown to be very effective in rats (Okonek et al., 1982) and in mice in combination with magnesium citrate, the magnesium salt affording some protection on its own (Gaudreault et al., 1985).
-Kayexalate (sodium polystyrene sulphate), Kalimate (calcium polystyrene sulphate), sodium dextrin sulphate, sodium glucose sulphate and a variety of alkylsulphates and alkylsulphonates have been shown to afford some protection in rats and mice (Nokata et al., 1984; Ukai et al., 1987; Tsuchiya et al., 1995).
+Clark (1971) demonstrated that bentonite and Fuller's earth where able to reduce mortality in rats given a lethal dose of paraquat when delayed for 2 or 3 h after paraquat administration.
+Smith et al. (1974) subsequently showed that repeated doses of a bentonite, castor oil, and magnesium sulphate mixture protected rats against the lethal effects of paraquat when given 4 h after exposure and this regimen also reduced mortality when delayed for as long as 10 h after exposure.
+The basis for the protection was shown to be due to a reduction in the concentration of paraguat in the bloodstream and a concomitant reduction in the amount accumulated into the lung (Smith et al., 1974).
+Several other absorbent or binding agents have been examined.
+Activated charcoal was shown to be very effective in rats (Okonek et al., 1982) and in mice in combination with magnesium citrate, the magnesium salt affording some protection on its own (Gaudreault et al., 1985).
+Kayexalate (sodium polystyrene sulphate), Kalimate (calcium polystyrene sulphate), sodium dextrin sulphate, sodium glucose sulphate, and a variety of alkylsulphates and alkylsulphonates have been shown to afford some protection in rats and mice (Nokata et al., 1984; Tsuchiya et al., 1995; Ukai et al., 1987).
 The use of this approach in clinical practice will be discussed in more detail later.